francbreno/pragmatic-studio-elixir-otp/NOTES.md

 - It's necessary to define as function clause for the pattern `[]`.
 Otherwise, an error is thrown
 - **Tail call optimization**
   - recursive call is the last instruction of the function

+## 15. Slicing and Dicing with Enum

+- Using `Enum` module functions
+  - *Transform* a list in another list
+    - we'll use the `map` function
+  - *Filter* only certain items in a list
+    - we'll use the `filter` function
+  - *Search* for an item in a list
+    - we'll use the`find` function
+-